pujya-kvs/Howdy---Video-Conference-Web-App-/README.md

 # Howdy---Video-Conference-Web-App-
-A Video call web app created using Java Script.
+A Video Conferencing Web Application created using NodeJs, Socket.io and WebRTC.